16 things to remember before going home for Christmas

 The fridge will absolutely stink if you don't, so make sure that you use up those student Christmas dinner leftovers before you head home.

 Make sure all windows and doors are locked.
-If you're in shared accommodation, make sure that everything in your room is locked away safely, and that the window is shut.
+If you're in shared accommodation, make sure that everything in your room is locked away safely, and that the windows are shut.

-If you are super worried about your items, double-check that you have them covered with some decent contents insurance.
+If you're particularly worried about any of your items, double-check that you have them covered with some decent student contents insurance.

 Do not announce online to the world that you are going away for weeks and your house will be empty.

-For many students, Christmas is the first time they'll be heading back home since summer – especially if you moved to a uni on the other side of the country.
+For many students, Christmas is the first time they'll be heading back home since summer – especially if you moved to a university on the other side of the country.

-In a nutshell: Do your own dishes, wash your own socks and don't wake them up drunk in the middle of the night.
+In a nutshell: do your own dishes, wash your own socks and don't drunkenly wake them up in the middle of the night.

 Try to relax and enjoy being back home.
-Christmas is a lovely time of the year and it's great to spend that time with your family (if you get the chance).
+Christmas is a lovely time of the year and it's great to spend that time with your family if you can.

-After all, you may not see your parents again for a little while, and you don't want to spend the whole Christmas period whining about being stressed with your essays.
+After all, you may not see your parents again for a little while, and you don't want to spend the whole Christmas period feeling stressed about essays.

 Avoid getting coal in your stocking